Got Questions? Here Are Some Answers.

 Q: When will 2019 tickets be available for purchase?

-A: We will be announcing dates for our 2019 Orygun Run at the end of January, 2019.
-Ticket purchase will likely take place in late March, 2019.
-Don’t worry, we will provide plenty of advance notice leading up to ticket release, but remember, they don't last long... so when they're out, they're out.
+A: Tickets will be available for purchase at 10am on Sunday, March 3rd.
+Don’t worry, we will provide plenty of advance notice leading up to ticket release via email and social media, but remember, they don't last long... so when they're out, they're out.
 Thanks for understanding!

 Q: Do tickets really sell out?